Site icon Magpie by Jen Shoop

 A Magpie Thanksgiving.

-I spent this morning sifting through photos from Thanksgivings past, and I am awash with sentiment.
-Looking at my life through the clusters of photos I’ve taken this time of year over the course of the past decade reminded me how urgently I must take care to live where my feet are, as each year has presented such difference.
+Like last year, I spent some time sifting through photos from Thanksgivings past, and again, I am awash with sentiment.
+Looking at my life through the clusters of photos I’ve taken this time of year over the course of the past decade reminds me how urgently I must take care to live where my feet are, as each year has presented such difference.
 Things lost, things gained: new cities, old homes, new babies, older parents.
 How different life looks plotted against a decade of late Novembers, how unbearably beautiful.
 As I wrote elsewhere, “What was unremarkable then turns out to be great now.”
 The flights home, the clutter and clatter of pans with all of my siblings bumping elbows over the stovetop, the early days of motherhood, when Thanksgiving felt a tad straining because, on top of the usual heavy responsibility of feeding the babies, putting them down for naps, changing their diapers, keeping them contained (or not), we were meant to dress everyone nicely and set the table and have a feast by four.
 All of it, every detail, now gilded with greatness.

 And now, a walk down memory lane: snapshots and annotations from nine beautiful Thanksgivings.
 Proof positive that I want for nothing.